SceneExpander: Text-Guided 3D Scene Expansion via Free-Form View Insertion: Experiments

 \textit{VLM-based evaluation.} Expansion quality is hard to quantify because the inserted view can be 3D-misaligned and the newly introduced region lacks ground truth.
 Following prior work on using vision-enabled GPT models as human-aligned evaluators~\cite{wu2024gpt}, we use a GPT model to score each result on a 5-point scale (1--5) for two criteria: GPT-IS (insertion satisfaction), evaluating whether the prompt-requested content is realized, and GPT-RQ (rendering quality), evaluating the visual quality and stability of navigation renderings, including potential degradation of the captured region.

-\textit{Human evaluation.} We additionally conduct a user study with 39 participants to evaluate two criteria, insertion satisfaction (IS) and rendering quality (RQ).
-For each case, participants rank all methods from best to worst under each criterion.
-We convert ranks to scores by assigning 5 to the top-ranked method and 1 to the bottom-ranked method, and report H-IS and H-RQ as the average scores over all participants and all cases.
+\textit{Human evaluation.} We conduct a user study with 39 participants, who rank all methods by insertion satisfaction (IS) and rendering quality (RQ).
+Ranks are converted to scores from 5 to 1, and H-IS/H-RQ report the averages over all participants and cases.

-\tit{Implementation Details} We use the vision-language model GPT-5.2 to synthesize the inserted view in our expansion workflow, and to serve as the evaluator for our GPT-based metrics.
-We represent scenes using 3D Gaussian Splatting~\cite{kerbl20233d} with a differentiable renderer.
-During test-time adaptation, we insert $I_g$ with probability $p=0.5$.
-We optimize all parameters using AdamW~\cite{loshchilov2017decoupled} with a learning rate of $1\times10^{-5}$.
-We set $\alpha_D=\alpha_N=0.2$ for the anchor loss and $\beta_D=\beta_N=1.0$ for the self-distillation loss.
-The final objective uses $\lambda_A=1.0$, $\lambda_G=5\times10^{-2}$, and $\lambda_{\mathrm{reg}}=1\times10^{-4}$, and we set the stochastic restoration rate to $r=1\times10^{-3}$.